clairetn/katacoda-scenarios/unix_introduction/step-getData.md

 `tar -xzf data.tar.gz`{{execute}}

-Here we have associate all arguments with an unique - (being careful to put the -f at the end because this argument needs the filename as a value) or but we could also have used a - for each argument (e.g. `tar -x -z -f data.tar.gz`).
+Here we have associate all arguments with an unique - (being careful to put the -f at the end because this argument needs the filename as a value) but we could also have used a - for each argument (e.g. `tar -x -z -f data.tar.gz`).

 This command line extracts files from the archive and now we have more than one file in our directory.